Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Results

 Complementary to the light signals, our setup allows for the measurement of charge signals using a charge-sensitive preamplifier.
 Fig.~\ref{fig:CSPwaveform} shows a typical preamplifier average waveform (red line) connected to the anode strips.
 Since the charge signal is of the same magnitude as the electronics noise, we obtain the average of all the waveforms in each run (under the same voltages), enhancing the signal-to-noise ratio, which allowed us to perform the analysis.
 The corresponding PMT average waveform is also shown in blue for reference.
 Besides electronic noise, preamplifier waveforms were affected by an intense electronic pick-up from the PMT signal, read using the same oscilloscope.
 This pick-up noise occurred in coincidence with the S1 and S2 pulses detected on the PMT.
 For this reason, these charge data were taken at a reduced PMT voltage, which allowed us to minimize this effect to a negligible level while still being able to trigger on S1 pulses.

-The waveform starts with a flat baseline and begins raising at $t\approx10~\mu$s, in coincidence with the S1 signal from the PMT.
+The waveform starts with a flat baseline and begins rising at $t\approx10~\mu$s, in coincidence with the S1 signal from the PMT.
 The voltage increases as electrons drift toward the anode strips.
 Deviations from a linear rise are attributed to electron attachment losses in the drift region.
 A sharp increase in waveform amplitude is observed in coincidence with the S2 signal, indicating the arrival of ionization electrons to the amplification region, where a charge avalanche is induced.
 After the electrons are collected on the strips, the waveform exhibits a gradual decline, characteristic of the signal decay driven by the RC constant of the preamplifier.

 The charge measured from the anode strips was estimated by measuring the preamplifier waveform voltage before and after the charge multiplication stage, labelled as \qdrift and \qtot in Fig.~\ref{fig:CSPwaveform}.
 A preamplifier calibration using an external pulser allowed us to convert the waveform amplitude to absolute charge.
 Due to voltage limitations in our feedthroughs, we could only perform this measurement up to $\dab = 2.5$~kV.
 The left panel of Fig.~\ref{fig:QvsDAB} shows the estimated \qdrift and \qtot as a function of \dab.
-A slight reduction of \qdrift with \dab is explained by a lower electron extraction from the track due to a weaker field near the alpha source when the backplane potential is more negative (i.e. closer to that of the alpha source).
-This is confirmed by the measured drift time in Fig.~\ref{fig:edrift}.
+A slight reduction of \qdrift with \dab is explained by an increase in the electron recombination due to a weaker drift field near the alpha source when the backplane potential is more negative (i.e. closer to that of the alpha source).
+This is confirmed by the measured drift time in Fig.~\ref{fig:edrift} (detailed in Section~\ref{sec:discussion}).
 On the other hand, the total charge \qtot increases monotonically with \dab.
 The right panel of Fig.~\ref{fig:QvsDAB} displays the estimated charge amplification factor ($\qtot/\qdrift$) as a function of \dab, which is approximately linear.
 A maximum charge multiplication factor of $\approx$2.5 is observed at $\dab=2.5$~kV.
 In the studied range, the charge gain increases at a rate of 0.49~kV$^{-1}$.
-Extrapolating this behaviour to the maximum working voltage achieved, we estimate a charge multiplication factor $<$10 at \dab~=~5~kV.
+Extrapolating this behaviour to the maximum working voltage achieved, we estimate a charge multiplication factor $\lesssim$5 at \dab~=~5~kV.